thuan00/uet_viewgrade/README.md

 ## Usage
-Command
+#### Command
 ```
-python viewgrade.py "<path to local pdf grade file>"
+python viewgrade.py
 ```
+* then paste in the url or local file path
+* enter "q" to quit

 ## How it works
+It uses OpenCV image processing APIs to extract grades' bounding boxes and then passes them to tesseract for OCR.<br>
-check out the notebook experiment.ipynb for more details
+Check out the notebook **experiment.ipynb** for more details

 ## Sample data
 data/sample/

 ## To do
-* function: send request to the server to get pdf files as bytes
+* [x] function: send request to the server to get pdf files as bytes
-* cmd with arg as a link
+* [x] enter path as a url, while loop
+* [ ] try other OCR approaches
-* try deep learning
+* [ ] try deep learning